tszymczyszyn-shopify/clockwork/README.md

 `ActiveRecord` models are a perfect candidate for the model class.
 Having said that, the only requirements are:

 1. the class responds to `all` returning an array of instances from the database

 2. the instances returned respond to:
    - `id` returning a unique identifier (this is needed to track changes to event settings)
    - `frequency` returning the how frequently (in seconds) the database event should be run

    - `attributes` returning a hash of [attribute name] => [attribute value] values (or really anything that we can use store on registering the event, and then compare again to see if the state has changed later)

-    - (optionally) `at` return any acceptable clockwork `:at` string
+   - `at` *(optional)* return any acceptable clockwork `:at` string

-    - (optionally) `name` returning the name for the event (used to identify it in the Clockwork output)
+   - `name` *(optional)* returning the name for the event (used to identify it in the Clockwork output)

-    - (optionally) `if?` returning either true or false, depending on whether the database event should run at the given time (this method will be passed the time as a parameter, much like the standard clockwork `:if`)
+   - `if?`*(optional)*  returning either true or false, depending on whether the database event should run at the given time (this method will be passed the time as a parameter, much like the standard clockwork `:if`)

-    - (optionally) `ignored_attributes` returning an array of model attributes (as symbols) to ignore when determining whether the database event has been modified since our last run
+   - `ignored_attributes` *(optional)* returning an array of model attributes (as symbols) to ignore when determining whether the database event has been modified since our last run

-    - (optionally) `tz` returning the timezone to use (default is the local timezone)
+   - `tz` *(optional)* returning the timezone to use (default is the local timezone)

 #### Example Setup